Pat Turner (Aboriginal activist): Career

-In 1994, Turner became the "most senior Indigenous government official in Australia" when she was appointed as CEO of the Aboriginal and Torres Strait Islander Commission.
+In 1994, Turner became the "most senior Indigenous government official in Australia" when she was appointed CEO of the Aboriginal and Torres Strait Islander Commission.
 She served in the post for four years, during which time she completed her master's degree in public administration with the thesis, From paternalism to participation: the role of the Commonwealth in the administration of Aboriginal and Torres Strait Islander affairs policy.
 After her term, Turner served as the "Monash Chair" of Australian Studies at Georgetown University in Washington D.C. for eighteen months in 1998 and 1999.

 Returning to the APS, Turner worked in senior management positions in Centrelink and the Department of Health before retiring from the APS in 2006.
 From 2006 to 2010, she worked on the development and prepared for the launch of the National Indigenous Television.
 In 2011, she joined the advisory council of the Australian National Preventative Health Agency, serving until 2016 when she became CEO of the National Aboriginal Community Controlled Health Organisation (NACCHO).

 In November 2019, it was announced that Turner would be one of 20 members of the Senior Advisory Group to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians.
 The Group is co-chaired by Wyatt, Marcia Langton and Tom Calma.